csun-comp430-s22/snakebyte/documentation.md

 ## BY Karim Atalla, Jack Konyan, Javier Parra, Ruitao Wu
 ---
 ## TARGET LANGUAGE
-We are targeted Python as our destination because it is object-oriented language and functional programming language.
-Our group implemented JAVA language because it is the mutual language that we all familiar with. java and python have many similar feature that could save a lot of time during the development.
-The goal of this project is to help us to understand the mechanism of source-to-source compiler.
+We are targeting Python as our destination language because it is an object-oriented and functional programming language.
+Our group implemented the compiler in JAVA  because it is a language that we are all familiar with.
+Java and python have many similar features that could save us time during the development process.
+The goal of this project is to help us understand the mechanisms of source-to-source compilers.
 ## LIMITATIONS
-1. Not include much built-in method for list/array such as the `append()` method is not supported by our compiler
+1. Not including many built-in methods for list/array such as the `append()` method is not supported by our compiler
-2. Third party library also not supported
+2. Third party librarys also not supported
 ## FEATURES
 ### Subtyping
 The first feature that we have is subtyping an example as shown below